Unseen Object Instance Segmentation for Robotic Environments

 It has been shown that depth generalizes reasonably well for Sim-to-Real problems \cite{mahler2017dex, danielczuk2018segmenting, seita2018robot}.
 Inspired by this concept, we focus the first stage of our framework on depth only to produce initial class-agnostic instance segmentation masks.
 At a high level, the DSN takes as input a 3-channel organized point cloud, $D \in \R^{H \times W \times 3}$, of XYZ coordinates, and outputs initial instance segmentation masks.
 Note that $D$ can be computed by backprojecting a depth map given camera intrinsics.

 We examine two methods of structuring the DSN.
-First, we investigate building initial masks by reasoning in pixel space.
-While this method provides state-of-the-art results, it has some obvious pitfalls (examined in Section \ref{sec:experiments}) that motivates a novel architecture that builds masks by reasoning in 3D space.
+First, we investigate building initial masks by predicting centers in 2D pixel space.
+While this method provides state-of-the-art results, it has some obvious pitfalls (examined in Section \ref{sec:experiments}) that motivates a novel architecture that builds masks by predicting centers in 3D space.